moevm/qemu-riscv-cluster/examples/metrics-server/README.md

 * Run docker container:
 ```
-docker run --network example-network --rm -p 9090:9090 qemu-riscv-cluster/metrics-server
+docker run --network example-network --rm -p 9090:9090 --name server qemu-riscv-cluster/metrics-server
 ```

 Now you can open the Prometheus frontend in your browser at `localhost:9090`.
-The custom metric is called `custom_fields_field_1`.
-Default metrics are `cpu_usage_user`, `mem_used` and other.